invesdwin/invesdwin-context-python/README.md

 ## Using PyPy

-[PyPy](https://pypy.org/) is a compatible and [often faster](http://speed.pypy.org/) implementation of python than CPython is.
+[PyPy](https://pypy.org/) is a compliant and [often faster](http://speed.pypy.org/) implementation of python than CPython is.
 Just use the `invesdwin-context-python-runtime-py4j` module and set the system property:

 ```properties
 de.invesdwin.context.python.runtime.py4j.Py4jProperties.PYTHON_COMMAND=pypy